How to Enjoy a Winter with No Snow

 Additionally, I’ve found I’m most successful getting out when I get out in the mornings.

 Sometimes I’m tempted to wait until the middle of the day when it’s a few degrees warmer.
-Although the few degrees might make a noticeable difference we end up being much more likely to follow through with our plan to get out and ultimately spend more time outside if we plan for getting out in the morning.
+Although the few degrees might make a noticeable difference, we end up being much more likely to follow through with our plan to get out and ultimately spend more time outside if we plan for getting out in the morning.

 If getting out is a major pain point for you then check out these posts below that provide additional suggestions on overcoming this hurdle.

-Tip #2: Find a buddy to enjoy winter with.
+Tip #2: Find a Buddy to Enjoy Winter With

 Find a buddy to share in the fun.
 Making plans in advance with a friend or group is a great way to follow through with the commitment you’ve already made to get outside.